 True stability is not the absence of change!
 Rather, stability is the ability to maintain balance in a changing world.
-As individuals, our challenge is to develop a strong, inner sense of balance so that our sense of personal identity is not easily disrupted by changing external influences.
+As individuals, our challenge is to develop a strong, inner sense of balance so that our sense of personal identity is not easily confused by changing external influences.

-When we feel balanced in our own life, our sense of identity is not threatened just because circumstances have changed.
-This means that we are both adaptable and stable at the same time.
+When you feel balanced internally, your sense of personal identity is not threatened just because circumstances have changed.
+This means that you are both adaptable and stable at the same time.

 Developing your inner personal identity gyroscope

 Inner stability requires a degree of internal fortitude.
 We can begin to develop this fortitude by recognizing and appreciating our own unique set of resources, strengths, values, and abilities.
-To actively maintain our personal identity during times of change we need to spend some time figuring out who we are as a person and learn to connect with that person.
+To actively maintain our personal identity during times of change we need to spend some time figuring out who we are as a person and learn to connect with that person on a core level.

 Sadly, most of us have lost touch with our creative self.
 We have allowed the roles we play to define who we are as a person when it should be the other way around.
 From this perspective the winds of change can easily throw us off balance and confuse our deeper sense of personal identity.

 4 Powerful outside influences

 1) Jobs and friends.
-If we get our identity from what we do, then the loss of a job can trigger a full-blown identity crisis.
-If your identity is based on who you know, the loss of a friend might cause you to question who you really are.
+If you get your personal identity from what you do, then the loss of a job can trigger a full-blown identity crisis.
+If your personal identity is based on who you know, the loss of a friend might cause you to question who you really are.

 2) Advertisers.
 We would all like to think that we make up our own minds about most things.
 In reality we are constantly being conditioned by our environment to link certain things with pain or pleasure.
 Advertisers study human behavior in an effort to link their products to our emotions.
 Their advertising campaigns are designed to create subconscious, emotional associations designed to influence the choices we make.